calipho-sib/nextprot-docs/news/2020/02/27/Modifications to SPARQL queries.md

-At neXtProt we care about rare diseases.
-That's why we've added the following query:
+One new query has been added:

-1. NXQ\_00270 **Proteins belonging to Rett syndrome pathways, and their subcellular  locations (GOLD)**
+1. NXQ\_00270 **Proteins belonging to Rett syndrome pathways, and their subcellular  locations (GOLD)** This is a federated query with WikiPathways displayed only in the [SnorQL](https://snorql.nextprot.org/) interface.

 The following queries have been modified: